 SAN FRANCISCO’S TOP 10 “LANDMARK TREES”

 This is my own personal, 100% subjective list of San Francisco’s top 10 landmark trees.
 How do you know that a tree is a “landmark tree”?
 I’ll admit that I use the standard that Justice Potter Stewart famously used to identify hard-core pornography in a 1964 Supreme Court pornography case: he said “I know it when I see it”.
-Size matters, and the the visual impact that the tree makes is important.
-Rarity is also a plus - there are some trees that wouldn’t be on the list but for the fact that they’re so rare in San Francisco.
+Being big helps, of course; the the visual impact that the tree makes is important.
+Rarity is a plus - there are some trees that wouldn’t be on the list but for the fact that they’re so rare in San Francisco.
 And it helps to have a good story associated with the tree - something historical that connects the tree to its neighborhood or the fabric of the City.
-WIth that said (cue the drumroll…), here are my top 10, in reverse order, saving the best for last.
+With that said, here are my top 10 “landmark trees” for San Francisco.
+They’re in reverse order - skip to the end to see #1; I’m saving the best for last.

 #10 FERN PINE - 15 BRONTE STREET IN BERNAL HEIGHTS This tree is likely the least well-known tree on the list, but it’s a fantastic tree - a huge example of its species, thriving on a narrow sidewalk on a street just off Cortland on the south side of Bernal Heights.
 Sometimes referred to as African fern pine, the scientific name of this tree is Afrocarpus gracilior.
 We don’t have many trees in San Francisco that are from Africa; this tree is native to higher elevation locations in Ethiopia, Kenya, Tanzania, and Uganda.
 For many years there were legends that the tree had been brought to America by members of a 1909 safari led by Theodore Roosevelt.
 However, academics (including San Francisco’s own Elizabeth McClintock) later determined that the tree was brought to Santa Barbara from Kenya in 1911 as seeds by Stewart Edward White (1873-1946), a prolific writer of travel and adventure books.
 (This may seem obscure, but you’ll appreciate that it’s not easy to fill up a paragraph about fern pines.)
 I visited this tree not long ago, and happened across a neighbor who’d lived on the street for many years, and grumbled that the tree, once small, was now ruining his views.
 I’m glad that he and his neighbors have tolerated this tree, which I’m declaring to be one of San Francisco’s top 10 trees.